rss logo

 Installation

-• Install openvpn package:
+• Install the openvpn package:

-root@host:~# apt install openvpn
+root@host:~# apt update && apt install openvpn

 root@host:~# sed -i 's/#AUTOSTART="all"/AUTOSTART="all"/' /etc/default/openvpn ; systemctl daemon-reload